hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/windows/UserConfigWindow.rst

 .. image:: images/user_config_overview.png
     :align: center

-Using the :py:data:`Restore defaults` button will change all settings back to their default values.
+Using the :py:data:`Restore defaults` button will reset all settings back to their default values.

 Font settings
 -------------

 The font size and font family can be selected with the respective controls.
 These settings are global for the full pydidas user interface.
 Font sizes between 5 and 20 points are supported.

 The selection of fonts relies on the available system fonts.
 All TrueType scalable systems fonts are also available in pydidas.

 The pydidas user interface will rescale itself based on the font metrics of the selection font size & family configuration.
 Selecting larger fonts will grow all widgets and allows to rescale for high-DPI displays.